nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The intention of the command is to update the client whose email is *foo@bar.com* to have the name *totoro*.
 Unfortunately, the `-n` flag is wrong, and should instead be `-cn`.
-Mycelium reads `foo@bar.com -n totoro` as the email, and responds with an error message that the email is in the wrong format.
+Mycelium reads `foo@bar.com -n totoro` as the email and responds with an error message that the email is in the wrong format.

 Firstly, we would like to note that with regards to what we have specified in